Deltaquarides/2d-game-lab/README.md

 - Basic enemy AI

 ## How to Play
 Use arrow keys to move and jump.
-Avoid enemies and reach the goal!
+Shoot enemies, collect coins, and reach the goal!

 ## Setup
 Clone the repo and open `index.html` in your browser.